REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 “I think you’d better be prepared to camp out on the toilet, not the computer,” I said.

-Gene said, “I don’t feel anything happening.
+Gene shrugged.
+“I don’t feel anything happening.
 Might as well get some work done.”

 “OKAYYYY.”
 I peaked in on him every thirty minutes for the next two hours.